What is conversation intelligence?

 Train managers before reps see their calls being analyzed.
 Managers need to understand how to find coaching moments, leave feedback, and use scorecards first.
 Without clear goals, conversation intelligence becomes another dashboard nobody checks.

-Focus on four areas when evaluating platforms.
+Focus on six areas when evaluating platforms.

 Transcription accuracy matters more than you think.
 If the system can't accurately capture what was said, everything downstream breaks.
 Look for platforms that handle industry jargon, accents, and poor audio quality.